30%of bacterial meningitis cases result in some degree of hearing loss

 Hearing loss caused by meningitis

-Who can get meningitis?
+Who can get hearing loss from meningitis?

 Bacterial meningitis is most strongly linked to hearing loss.
 In fact, experts believe that more than 30 percent of bacterial meningitis cases result in mild to profound hearing loss.